ashleysamay/bidi-demo-1023/docs/Overview/getting-started.md

 ---
 title: Getting Started with ReadMe Refactored
 excerpt: >-
-  This page will help you get started with bididemo1023.
+  This page will help you get started with ReadMe Refactored.
 You'll be up and running in a jiffy!
 deprecated: false
 hidden: false